Wellington Wairarapa Gliding Club

 Papawai airfield

 The gliding airfield is located in a quiet rural area just 3 km east of Greytown, alongside the confluence of the Ruamahanga and Waiohine rivers.
 Here is a view from the air, showing the two grass runways.
 The longer runway (03/21) is 2,000 metres long.
 A shorter runway 1,400 metres long (29) is used when launching into a north-west wind.
 This is the wind direction which can produce lee wave.
-Some parts of these runways are not suitable for landing, but the ends are fine.
+Some parts of these runways are a little rough and not suitable for landing.
+Click here for a printable copy of the Airfield Ground Chart.

 training program